.NET vs JAVA in 2024, Which One to Choose?

 Although Java has different threads to make handling and processing sequences of instructions easier, .NET remain the leader in terms of coding speed.
 Because .NET is an object-oriented technology with reusable components, producing the same software in .NET takes less time than designing the same app in Java.

-.NET Vs JAVA: Scalability
+JAVA Vs .NET: Scalability

 After the application is fully deployed, both technologies are among the most stable.
 As a result, both JAVA and .NET are frequently employed for the creation of complex enterprise-level applications.